Sauer & Sohn: Sauer in the new millennium

 The "SIG" group originally operated diverse divisions, from packaging (first 1906) to railway cars, streetcars and bogies (from 1853), automobiles (first 1921, last 1953) to arms development and manufacturing (from 1860).
-Their railway tech division was sold in 1995 to Fiat Ferroviaria, automation solutions and arms branches in 2000.
+Their railway tech division was sold in 1995 to Fiat Ferroviaria, and the automation solutions and arms branches in 2000.
 Packaging technology is SIG's main business activity today.

 In the late 1990s the Swiss arms industry as a whole faced a period of thorough restructuring.
 In the autumn of 2000 the firearms divisions of "SIG", including their arms brand SIG Sauer, were sold to the Lüke & Ortmeier Gruppe.
-For some time renown names like "Hämmerli", "J. P. Sauer & Sohn", "Blaser", "Mauser" Jagdwaffen, and "Kettner International GmbH" (hunting, shooting, outdoors accessories) were consolidated under one roof by the "Lüke & Ortmeier" holding.
+For some time renowned names like "Hämmerli", "J. P. Sauer & Sohn", "Blaser", "Mauser Jagdwaffen", and "Kettner International GmbH" (hunting, shooting, outdoors accessories) were consolidated under one roof by the "Lüke & Ortmeier" holding.

 The parts "Lüke & Ortmeier" took over in 2000 from "SIG" included: